Ketamine-Assisted Therapy (KAP)

 4. Medicine Sessions

 Sessions take place in a comfortable, private setting.
-You'll take ketamine sublingually (under the tongue), then lie back with an eye mask and music while I remain present with you throughout.
-The experience typically lasts 1-2 hours, with additional time afterward to return fully before you leave.
+You’ll take ketamine sublingually (under the tongue).
+The experience typically lasts 60-90 minutes, with additional time afterward to return fully before you leave.

 Most treatment courses involve 4-6 medicine sessions, though this varies based on your needs and response.